-Morphological characteristics of pathogenic bacteria helps us to identify them, when we stain microbiological specimens and view them under microscope.
+Morphological characteristics of pathogenic bacteria help us to identify them when we stain microbiological specimens and view them under a microscope.

-- Campylobacter: Curved Gram negative rods that appear either comma or S shaped
+- Campylobacter: Curved Gram-negative rods that appear either a comma or S-shaped.

-- Listeria monocytogenes: It is a small Gram positive rods arranged in V or L shaped formations similar to corynebacteria
+- Listeria monocytogenes: It is a small Gram-positive rod arranged in V or L shaped formations similar to corynebacteria.

-- Spirochetes (Treponema, Leptospira, and Borrelia): Thin walled, flexible, spiral rods (Corkscrew shaped) seen only by darkfield microscope and generally not seen in standard light microscope.
+- Spirochetes (Treponema, Leptospira, and Borrelia): Thin-walled, flexible, spiral rods (Corkscrew shaped) seen only by darkfield microscope and generally not seen in a standard light microscope.

 - Borrelia: They are corkscrew-shaped and are larger than the Treponema, they can be viewed under a light microscope with Giemsa or Wright stains.